 Separate electric ventilation fans must be provided for the chemical dosing room and the electrical controls room.
-Where ferrous chloride/ferric chloride is the dosing chemical, the ventilation fans must run continuously, be corrosion resistant and be able to be operated via a 24-hour timer if required.

 In other dosing systems, the fan is only required to operate when plant personnel are inside the CDU building.
-An automatic door switch on the CDU building must be provided to automatically start the fans when the doors open, and stop the fans when the doors close.
+An automatic door switch on the CDU building must be provided to automatically start the fans when the doors open and stop the fans when the doors close.
 This switch will also log building access to RTU and turn on / off interior lighting.